I married the love of my life on Sunday 25th March 2018. Because Australia vote YES for marriage equality.

 The truth is that until approximately 6pm on the 7th December 2017, our partnership was without value, effect, consequence, or significance.
 The validity, legitimacy and legal status of our strong, enduring love and life together was null and void.
 That piece of paper was not an option for us.
-Because we are a same-sex couple.
+Because we are a same-sex couple. because Australia did not have legislated marriage equality.

-Australians were asked to decide if my partner and I could be equal.
+You decided if my partner and I could be equal.

 If you are Australian, of voting age, you were asked to decide if our relationship, our love, our commitment was equal.
 You were asked to do this because our parliamentary leaders, with some notable exceptions, lacked the guts and decency to do their job, their elected mandate, which is to legislate for the good of this country and its citizens.
 ALL citizens.